spuzzelsnest/ww2web/README.md

 ```

-Edit .env.example and edit it to your neeeds.
+Edit .core/.env.example and edit it to your neeeds.
 ```
-cp .env.example .env
+cp .core/.env.example .core/.env
-nano .env
+nano .core/.env
 ```